Bill Roemer: House Bill 6 and campaign contributions

 In a July 2020 interview with Scriptype, Roemer said he had received campaign contributions from individuals connected to FirstEnergy and confirmed that he voted in favor of HB 6.
 He stated that he supported the legislation based on its policy goals and denied any involvement in or awareness of the conduct described in the federal complaint against Householder.

 Official legislative records show that Roemer voted “yes” on HB 6 during its passage in the 133rd General Assembly.

+Campaign finance filings from the Ohio Secretary of State show that Bill Roemer’s campaign committee received contributions from multiple political action committees during the 2018 election cycle.
+Filings show contributions from FirstEnergy Corp.
+PAC totaling $2,500 across multiple contributions between 2018 and 2019, as well as contributions totaling $2,000 from NiSource Inc. PAC and Duke Energy PAC.
+Additional filings list contributions from other industry and professional political action committees active in Ohio during that period.

+Filings also show that the campaign received $10,221.85 in direct and in-kind contributions from Friends of Larry Householder during the 2018 election cycle.
+Householder was later convicted in connection with a $60 million bribery scheme tied to the passage of House Bill 6.

 Following Householder’s arrest, the Ohio Capital Journal reviewed campaign finance filings and identified Roemer among several lawmakers who had received contributions from FirstEnergy executives or related political donors during the period when HB 6 was under consideration.
 The article did not report or suggest any criminal activity by Roemer.

 In October 2020, Cleveland.com surveyed Northeast Ohio legislators who voted for HB 6 and reported each lawmaker’s public statements regarding the future of the law.
 Roemer was listed among the representatives who discussed revisiting aspects of HB 6 following the scandal.
-The report did not link him to improper conduct.

 Public commentary also referenced Roemer’s vote on HB 6.
-An opinion letter published in the Akron Beacon Journal listed Roemer among local officials who voted for HB 6; the letter represented the views of its author and did not assert or present factual allegations about Roemer.
+An opinion letter published in the Akron Beacon Journal listed Roemer among local officials who voted for HB 6.

 A report by WOSU Public Media documented which Ohio legislators had received contributions from FirstEnergy and noted which lawmakers chose to donate those contributions to charity following the Householder arrest.
 The article listed Roemer among legislators who received such contributions but did not describe any improper conduct or state that he was asked to return them.